-ENV 1401 WATER & LAND: CONSERVATION & ECOLOGY
+ENV 1401 LAND AND WATER: CONSERVATION AND ECOLOGY

-A study of the broad issues of environmental science and the interaction of humans and the environment with a focus on human connections to land and water from an ecological and management perspective, with particular emphasis on the need to use our understand of land and water resources to solve real-world problems.
+A study of the broad issues of environmental science and the interaction of humans and the environment with a focus on human connections to land and water from an ecological and management perspective, with particular emphasis on the need to use our understanding of land and water resources to solve real-world problems.

-ENV 1402 AIR, ENERGY, DEVELOPMENT, AND CLIMATE CHANGE
+ENV 1402 AIR, ENERGY, CLIMATE CHANGE, AND DEVELOPMENT

-A study of broad issues of environmental science and the interaction of humans and the environment with a focus on atmosphere, climate change, development and sustainable use of energy resources.
+A study of broad issues of environmental science and the interaction of humans and the environment with a focus on atmosphere, climate change, development, and sustainable use of energy resources.